potados99/control-hub/README.md

 [device] ST [PWR | BRT | SPD]
 ~~~

+**Returns**

-The return value of set commands is T / F, and that of get commands is number 0-100.
+Returned value for set commands is T or F.
+For get commands is ON / OFF or number 0-100.